-For all branches in a net DTL position, the expectation is that the unwind of the DTL position will offset any DTA's on the Balance Sheet.
-These branches have a record of profitability and cash tax payments.
+For all branches in a net DTL position, management expects that the unwind of the DTL position will offset any DTA's on the balance sheet, these branches have a record of profitability and cash tax payments.

-In addition, the following unrecognised deferred tax assets exist in the UK branch and Ireland Home Office at year end 2020:
+In addition, the following unrecognised deferred tax assets exist in the UK branch and Ireland Home Office at year end 2021:

-2020 €'m 2019 € 'm
+2021 €'m 2020 €'m

-Ireland 45 44
+Ireland 86 45

-UK 7 19
+UK 21 7

-Cyprus 3 4
+UK Cyprus 2 3

-Total 55 67
+Total 109 55

-Ireland: The unrecognised DTA relates to (i) historic losses of €21m and (ii) Foreign Tax Credits (FTC) of €24m for the tax paid by foreign branches of MetLife Europe d.a.c.
+Ireland: The unrecognised DTA relates to (i) historic losses of €21m and (ii) Foreign Tax Credits (FTC) of €65m for the tax paid by foreign branches of the Undertaking (the foreign tax credits increased mainly due to the 2021 results of the branches of €11m and the additional 2020 tax credits from the Czech Republic branch of €28m).

 Such losses and FTCs have no expiry date, however there is currently no evidence to support recoverability as our expectation for (i) is that these losses are ring fenced and cannot be used by the current business and (ii) is that local taxes paid will always exceed the Irish taxes due.

-UK: The unrecognised DTA of €7m relates to losses generated in the non basic life assurance and general annuity business (BLAGAB).
+UK: The unrecognised DTA of €21m relates to losses generated in the non basic life assurance and general annity business (BLAGAB)/BLAGAB business and 2021 rate change on same.